 Will it happen?
 No, but I can dream, can't I?
 For now, I'll be content with reading more about developments in this period, some resulting in catastrophic disaster.
 Death to tens of millions, many in the most horrific fashion.
 Displacement for millions more.
 Unprecedented destruction of property.
 And yet, it ushered in the birth of a new era, where the Rights of Man started to become a reality and democratic principles began to take hold.
 Empires withered away.
 Millions of colonial subjects experienced freedom for the first time.
 Living standards rose world-wide.
 In other words, a world reborn.

-Here's the : if you were provided the opportunity, which group or groups would you like to join for dinner?
+Here's the burning question of this evening: if you were provided the opportunity, which group or groups would you like to join for dinner?
 And, what questions will you ask of them?
 I'm sure I could think of dozens, if not hundreds, of questions for the dinner participants I've listed in the diary poll but I'll list five such questions:

 - Of William Shakespeare I'd ask, did he really write all those wonderful plays and if he could have, which ones did he regret not writing?